synpixel/lune-sonar/README.md

 ]
 ```

-This will gave us a response similar to the previous one, which means we can extract a thumbnail token from the response here as well.
+This should give us a response similar to the previous one, which means we can extract a thumbnail token from the response here as well.

 The trick with these thumbnail tokens is that **they're cached based on the user, size, format, etc...**, this means that as long as we pass the same parameters _(size, format, etc...)_ to both thumbnail requests, we _will_ get the same `imageUrl`, no matter if we used a user ID or a `playerToken`.